BODY

 Nannies

 If you are seeking childcare, the first decision is whether to go for Dutch or English-speaking.
 The options for the former are naturally much more varied, and it is of course a great step towards getting really involved in life here.
 Leiden does not boast many non-Dutch childcare options; the Hague has much more to offer on that front.
-Many of the leaders (leidsters) at day nurseries here, though, can speak fair-to-middling English (or French, or more!) and can help you or your child if you are getting stuck.
+Many of the carers (leidsters ) at day nurseries here, though, can speak fair-to-middling English (or French, or more!) and can help you or your child if you are getting stuck.

-Childcare in the Netherlands runs from tiny babies (many Dutch women return to work when statutory maternity leave ends around ten-twelve weeks) up to four years, as children normally start school at the age of four - literally the day after their fourth birthday.
+Childcare in the Netherlands runs from tiny babies (many Dutch women return to work when statutory maternity leave ends, around ten-twelve weeks) up to four years, as children normally start school at the age of four - literally the day after their fourth birthday.
 International schools may have different programmes; for example, the Elcerlyc international school in Leiderdorp has a nursery group for three-year-olds.
 Although formal learning is not mandatory before the age of five, crèches will not normally accept four-year-olds in daycare for more than a month or so after their birthday, so you may find yourself semi-obliged to send your child to school at that point.

 If you just want your child to spend some time with other children in a pre-school environment, there are peuterspeelzalen (pre-schools, playgroups), for children aged 2-4.
 These are usually a few hours a few mornings (or afternoons) a week; read more here.
 Informal toddler groups (at a play centre of some kind, where the parents stay around) such as tend to spring up in the UK seem to be thin on the ground in this country, perhaps because of the excellent peuterspeelzalen .